 “When we tackle the root cause, not just the systems, we improve,” Sampson said.
 “The vision for action starts now.
 The urgency for action starts now.”

-A healthy list of Dallas business leaders has aligned themselves with UWMD’s vision, including AT&T, Atmos Energy, Vistra, Kimberly-Clark, JPMorgan Chase, PepsiCo Frito-Lay, Carol and Kevin March, the Mike and Mary Terry Foundation, The Rees-Jones Foundation, the City of Dallas, and Baylor Scott and White Health.
+A healthy list of Dallas business leaders has aligned themselves with UWMD’s vision, including AT&T, Atmos Energy, Vistra, Kimberly-Clark, JPMorgan Chase, PepsiCo Frito-Lay, Carol and Kevin March, The Mike & Mary Terry Family Foundation, The Rees-Jones Foundation, the City of Dallas, and Baylor Scott and White Health.

 “We need for the corporate community to do what they have been doing to build such successful businesses and apply that to the challenges here in Dallas,” said James Hinton, CEO, Baylor Scott and White Health.
 “So, we invite them to be on the field with the rest of us to make a huge difference.”